Bridge Construction

 Overview

-This project involved rebuilding a previously deteriorated wooden bridge over a stream to support vehicle traffic.
+This project involved rebuilding a damaged wooden bridge over a stream to support vehicle traffic.
 The work included removing the old structure, designing a replacement, sourcing appropriate materials, and carrying out construction.

 Figure 1: Wooden Bridge to be Replaced